fbayon/nodejs-webapi-template/README.md

 ## Modules

-Is a handler for URL.
+It's a handler for URL.

-All modules autoload from folder "modules", each service add to "app.modules.<nameofmodule>". each module should implement
+All modules autoload from folder "modules".
+Each module of "app.modules" must implement:

 * **Bootstrap(app)** initial config for module
 * **Configure()** get object with the config like  "{ moduleURL: "/login/", depends: ["data"] }"